 Group leader: Kate Goodman

 Judaism teaches that human beings need to be together, and being together creates a sense of community and completeness in oneself.
-The Jewish affinity group aims to help create a Jewish community within Bertschi, as well as teach our larger Bertschi community about some of our Jewish traditions and values.
-In a time when antisemitic incidents were up 34% in 2021, and antisemitic sentiments are being shared by people in power more often, the affinity group will be a safe space for Jewish community members to share their lived experiences.
+The Jewish Parent group aims to help create a Jewish community within Bertschi, as well as teach our larger Bertschi community about some of our Jewish traditions and values.
+In a time when antisemitic incidents were up 34% in 2021, and antisemitic sentiments are being shared by people in power more often, the group will be a safe space for Jewish community members to share their lived experiences.
 The group also hopes to provide a Jewish community for the Jewish families who are new to Seattle, as a Jewish community is harder to find in Seattle than other cities.

 In addition to creating a safe space for Jewish families, we will host events throughout the school year.
 One event will be open to the school to allow us to share a holiday and traditions for that holiday.
-Another event will be closed to just affinity groups members, to also celebrate a holiday together as a Jewish community.
+Another event will be closed to just groups members, to also celebrate a holiday together as a Jewish community.